Ainite/spectral-ti-topology/README.md

 Reproducible code for the paper:

-> **Algebraically Guaranteed Positive-Definite Constitutive Interpolation for 3D Anisotropic Topology Optimization**
+> **Algebraic Coercivity in Transversely Isotropic Topology Optimization for Additive Manufacturing: A Kelvin--Mandel Spectral Framework**

 ## Quick Start